JNRowe/bleeter/doc/usage.rst

 Usage
 -----

-:program:`bleeter.py` will seek authorisation when initially run.
+:program:`bleeter` will seek authorisation when initially run.
 As twitter_ uses OAuth_ this process is a little more cumbersome than it should be.

 * An authentication link will be opened in your default browser, allowing you to